 Bullen and Leake are God’s gift to the Bar.
 I personally prefer the 13th Edition.

 That section on ‘Statements of Claim’ shows you how you should lay out a Plaintiff’s case – both in pleadings and in submissions.

-It tells you what to say at the beginning in the pleadings.
-And, in the end, what to say at your Closing Speech.
+It tells you what to say at the beginning of the case.
+And, at the end of trial, what to say in your Closing Speech.